Home of Wis-Myth. Just left of Sci-Fi looms Wisdom-Focused Modern Mythology

 When I used to work, years ago, with practitioners who were going into and out of strict retreat every six months at Trungpa Rinpoche's Gampo Abbey in the Canadian wilds, some of them seemed traumatized by the push and pull effects of that approach, of building up lifestyles and identities and watching them crumble away, over and over again.
 And yet, now brilliant that approach was!
 It was like a minisiddha factory, once the practitioners got the point that getting comfortable with being in retreat was not the point, and that coping successfully with being out of retreat was also not the point.

 You have been reading "The Minisiddha Path" by Lama Sherab Dorje, executive director of Blazing Wisdom Institute.
-The article first appeared in Snow Lion Newsletter, Winter 2005 edition, and is reprinted by permission of the author.
+The article first appeared in Snow Lion Newsletter, Winter 2005 edition, and is reprinted with permission from the author.